Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: experimental settings

 \subsection{Diffusion-based Adversarial Purification Training}

-DiffWave \cite{diffwave}, a representative diffusion model in the waveform domain, is used as our defensive purification model.
+DiffWave \cite{diffwave}, a representative diffusion model in the waveform domain, is used as a defensive purification model.
 We use the same settings as those in \cite{diff_sc} for diffusion parameters.
 The VoxCeleb2 development set is employed for model training, with input utterances truncated to 2 seconds.
-The learning rate is set to 2e-4, and the batch size is 16.
+The learning rate is 2e-4, and the batch size is 16.

 We introduce a ResNet18-based binary classifier before the diffusion model to prevent the diffusion model from damaging normal speech.
 The ArcFace (m=0.2, s=32) classifier is introduced to identification.
 A subset of the VoxCeleb2 development set is selected, from which 256,000 adversarial samples are generated using adversarial attack methods and split 9:1 for training and testing.
 The model is updated using the Adam optimizer with a cosine decay learning rate schedule, starting at 1e-3 and decaying to 1e-5.
 The batch size is 256, and the total number of epochs is 10.